Alive24/ckb-developer-personas/templates/Template-Developer-Personas.md

 ## Developer Journey Mapping

 ### Discover
+> How do you typically discover new technologies and tools?
+(Twitter, Reddit, HackerNews, conferences, etc.)
 > how did you discover CKB?

 ### Evaluate
+> What makes you want to try a new blockchain/technology?
+> What factors do you consider when evaluating whether to use a new tech?
 > what made you want to build in CKB?

 ### Learn
+> What areas do you want to improve?
+How much time do you spend learning new tech monthly?
 > how and where did you learn your skills to build in CKB?

 ### Build